khaiowo/Thalindor/Character (dormant character) 1e73e8a5a27e80f4a3fff7c7a1da3d58.md

 ---
 2. Iridessa the Mourning Flame
 Defeated/Sealed By: The Celestium Pact or Choir of Ash, using ancient rites of purification.
 Scenario:Iridessa’s flame could be extinguished or bound again by the Celestium Pact, who seek to prevent the rebirth of the destructive fire she represents.
-After her long dormant period, she may be awakened when a great tragedy strikes Elyndros—perhaps a devastating war or the death of a revered leader.
+After her long dormant period, she may be awakened when a great tragedy strikes Thalindor—perhaps a devastating war or the death of a revered leader.
 The Choir of Ash, remembering their sacred duty to safeguard the flames, may attempt to bind her again through fire rituals that would purge her curse from the world, potentially using a weapon such as the Inverted Spear of Heaven to nullify her destructive power.
 Plot Twist:Doki, unknowingly drawn into this ritual, could become a pawn in the celestial game, forced to help by unwittingly carrying a fragment of Iridessa’s flame within him.
 His potential to wield both destruction and purification would make him a key figure in either sealing her flame or setting her free.

 ---